-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-Filed by the Registrant $\boxtimes$ Filed by a party other than the Registrant $\square$
+Filed by a party other than the Registrant \Box

+Filed by the Registrant \boxtimes

-Check the appropriate box:
+Che Check the appropriate box:

 Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) - ☑ Definitive Proxy Statement - Definitive Additional Materials - □ Soliciting Material Pursuant to §240.14a-12
+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-REGENXBIO Inc.
+X Definitive Proxy Statement

+Definitive Additional Materials

+Soliciting Material Pursuant to §240.14a-12
-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)
+REGENXBIO Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):
+Pay ment of Filing Fee (Check the appropriate box):

-- ☑ No fee required - □ Fee paid previously with preliminary materials - Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rule 14a-6(i)(1) and 0-11
+\times No fee required

+Fee paid previously with preliminary materials

+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rule 14a-6(i)(1) and 0-11